AndreasH96/AndreasH96/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a Data Engineer/Data Scientist/Software Developer ✨
+Currently working as a Research Engineer at Linneus University ✨

 📫 How to reach me:
 <div id="badges">